-Seasonal Flu Pandemic Flu Outbreaks follow predictable seasonal patterns; occurs annually, Occurs rarely (Three times in 20th century) usually in winter (Dec - Feb), and peaks in temperate climates Usually some immunity built up from previous exposure No previous exposure; little or no pre-existing immun Healthy adults usually not at risk for serious complications; Certain Healthy people may be at increased risk for ser people are at high-risk for serious complications (infants, elderly, pregnant women, extreme obesity and persons with certain chronic medical conditions) Health care providers and hospitals can usually meet public and patient Health care providers an needs Alternate care sites Vaccine developed based on known flu strains and available for annual Although the flu season vaccine M

-Adequate supplies of antiviral medications are usually available

-Rates of medical visits, complications, hospitalizations an vary from low to high.

-CDC estimates that flu-related hospitalizations 140,000 to 710,000, while flu-related deat ranged from 12,000 to 56,000.

-Symptoms: fever, cough, runny by complications, such as Generally causes m encouraging p
+Seasonal Flu Pandemic Flu Outbreaks follow predictable seasonal patterns; occurs annually, Occurs rarely (Three times in 20th century) usually in winter (Dec - Feb), and peaks in temperate climates Usually some immunity built up from previous exposure No previous exposure; little or no pre-existing immunity Healthy adults usually not at risk for serious complications; Certain Healthy people may be at increased risk for serious complications people are at high-risk for serious complications (infants, elderly, pregnant women, extreme obesity and persons with certain chronic medical conditions) Health care providers and hospitals can usually meet public and patient Health care providers and hospitals may be overwhelmed needs Alternate care sites may be available to meet public and patient needs Vaccine developed based on known flu strains and available for annual Although the US government maintains a limited stockpile of pandemic flu season vaccine, vaccine may not be available in the early stages of a pandemic.
+Most likely no vaccine exists in the early stages.
+Two doses of vaccine may be needed Adequate supplies of antiviral medications are usually available Effective antiviral medications may be in limited supply Rates of medical visits, complications, hospitalizations and death can Rates of medical visits, complications, hospitalizations and death can vary from low to high. range from moderate to high CDC estimates that flu-related hospitalizations since 2010 ranged from Number of deaths could be much higher than seasonal flu (e.g. The 140,000 to 710,000, while flu-related deaths are estimated to have estimated U.S. death toll during the 1918 pandemic was approximately ranged from 12,000 to 56,000.
+675,000) Symptoms: fever, cough, runny nose, muscle pain.
+Deaths often caused Symptoms may be more severe and complications more frequent by complications, such as pneumonia.
+Generally causes modest impact on society (some school closings, May cause major impact on society (widespread restrictions on travel, encouraging people who are sick to stay home) closings of schools and businesses, cancellation of large public gatherings) Manageable impact on domestic and world economy Potential for severe impact on domestic and world economy

-Ma